Woodworthia "Southern Alps"

 Ecology and habitat

 Generally nocturnal but occasionally seen basking in daylight.
 Primarily terrestrial and saxicolous (rock-dwelling) although some populations are known to be arboreal.
 Southern Alps geckos live at lower elevations between mountain ranges, but also range up into the alpine (1800 metres a.s.l).
 Can be found in the stable bases of scree slopes, rocky river terraces and shattered outcrops in dry sub-alpine.
 Known to inhabit rocks like greywacke and schist.
+This species has been found to co-occur with the orange-spotted gecko (Mokopirirakau "Roys Peak").

 Found both solitary and communally, in population groups of up to a dozen or more.